IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Draken's Dialog has been moved around to help give players instructions, also a new interaction has been added after you become close friends

 -Hellion gains defense and debuff immunity apon activating Tyrant's Glare (post Festive Moons/warped background phase)

+-Hellion's beam has been given a visual overhaul to fix a bug where it was invisible (see fixed), also Hellion's arena aura has been changed to something less flashy on the eyes and likely more GPU friendly, Skeletron Hands now do 150 contact damage, Hellion has more delay before moving again with the lasers, or shooting sky fractures, some other attacks changed in an effort to make them more fair, army enemies will now fly at the player more often

+-Sharkvern's body segments now take 25% (Tail 0%) reduced damage to peircing weapons, and no reduction to true melee projectiles (IE yoyos, spears), various changes have happened to the fight

 -Added the Star Anise to the list of items the Ninja Stash can summon on attacks